epfl-si/PhDAssess.ops/HOWTO.md

 - Once the build is over, you can go into the corresponding deployment, set the pod to 0, wait and set it to a positive number again.

+    - If you need to update the image in production, you should first tag it with 'prod' in quay before resetting the pod number value

 ## MongoDB